 Service Applicability - Interconnection Service is applicable to any generator Facility(ies) located within Virginia Power’s Control Area.
 The interconnection of all generator Facilities, both those owned by Virginia Power as well as facilities owned by other parties, shall be subject to Virginia Power’s Facility Connection Requirements, which are contained in Appendix A. Virginia Power shall provide Generator Owner with Interconnection Service for the Facility pursuant to the terms and conditions of this Agreement.

 3.1.1 This Agreement provides only for the interconnection of Generator Owner’s Facility(ies) with the Transmission System.
 Virginia Power will provide the capability to accept the power produced by the Facility into the Transmission System at the requested Interconnection Point(s), including any Distribution Facilities required to interconnect the Facility(ies).
-Nothing in this Agreement shall be considered, interpreted or implied as a request by Generator Owner or a commitment by Virginia Power to install any facilities other than those necessary to connect the Facility(ies) with the Transmission System.
+Nothing in this Agreement shall be considered, interpreted or implied as a request by Generator Owner or a commitment by Virginia Power to install any facilities other than those necessary in accordance with Good Utility Practice to connect the Facility(ies) with the Transmission System.

 3.1.2 Any Generator Owner who plans to install generation that will be interconnected with the Transmission System shall complete a Notification of Intent, a form of which is contained in Appendix A, and submit such notification to Virginia Power.
 Any subsequent change in the information supplied by the Generator Owner in the Notification of Intent shall be submitted to Virginia Power by the Generator Owner as soon as available.